Policy for the Protection of Minors

 - Health Requirements and Medical Care

 Sponsoring Units must collect and retain participant immunization attestation, health history records, authorization for emergency medical treatment, and release of medical information; properly store and deliver medication, first aid, and medical treatment; and designate a trained medication administrator when overnight stay, high risk physical activity, or more than minimal recreational activities is involved, or when the participant or their parent cannot self-administer required medications.
-The University Health Center does not provide medical care to minors who are not enrolled as Montclair State University students.
+The Student Health Center does not provide medical care to minors who are not enrolled as Montclair State University students.

 - Emergency Response and Notifications

 Sponsoring Units must establish protocols for parental notification in case of emergency, medical or behavioral problems, natural disasters or other significant program disruptions and ensure that the phone number to University Police or local police is posted in a prominent place.
 For off-campus programs, prior to the start of the program the Sponsoring Unit shall identify a medical provider and nearest hospital, and confirm access to medical care.
 In the event of a serious medical, weather, missing child or other emergency incident, the Sponsoring Unit shall immediately request emergency response, follow established program protocols, and take reasonable actions to ensure the safety of all minor participants.
 If a minor sustains a serious injury or illness off-campus, the Sponsoring Unit shall notify parents and report the incident to University Police and the University Risk Manager as soon as possible.